 A trick that requires nothing more than yourself, warm up your door key between your hands or with your hot breath, then try inserting it into the lock.
 Once contact has been made with the lock, the heat emanating from the key should help to melt the ice away.

 Certainly, this may require a few attempts as the key will lose the heat quickly and the ice needs to melt before you’ll be able to push it the entire way in.

 For quicker results, a cigarette lighter or matches will speed things up.
 Simply warm the key for a few seconds at a time under the flame.
 Be careful when doing this, though, because metal heats quickly and can have painful consequences if not handled responsibly.

-2020 has seen a huge rise in the use of hand sanitiser, and earlier this year you’d be lucky to find a bottle let alone have enough left over to use it on your locks.
+We’re sure you will probably have some hand sanitiser left over from recent years, and earlier this year you’d be lucky to find a bottle let alone have enough left over to use it on your locks.
 However thankfully the shortage is long behind us and if you find yourself struggling unfreeze your locks hand sanitiser is a great fix.

 We promise this isn’t a hoodwink and is actually an effective and speedy fix.
 As well as killing the germs we come into contact with on a daily basis, the alcohol substances added to the sanitiser solution also lower the freezing point of water.